 Hancock also chaired a special committee on behalf of the American Chemical Society, which sought to determine members’ opinions of the Society.
-Material regarding his relationship with the University of North Dakota is found in box ten, along with texts of some of his speeches.
-The last box also includes an undated history of U.S. Navy’s purchase division in World War I, written by Hancock.
+Material regarding his relationship with the University of North Dakota is found in Box 10, along with texts of some of his speeches.
+Box 11 also includes an undated history of U.S. Navy’s purchase division in World War I, written by Hancock.

 Five photographs were separated and placed in the Photograph File Cabinets, while nineteen scrapbooks were placed on the shelves adjacent to the collection.